lexnederbragt/canvasCourseCli/README.md

 ## Testing the tool

-If you have a Canvas course instance you don't mind using, the shell script `test.sh` runs a few commands to test
+If you have a Canvas course instance you don't mind using, executing the shell script `test.sh` runs a few commands to test
 - viewing, updating, and adding a page
 - create a folder and add a file to it
 - list all pages and files